Frequency-Aware Vision Transformers for High-Fidelity Super-Resolution of Earth System Models: Experimental Setup

 \subsection{Training Environment and Hyperparameters}

-Both ViSIR and ViFOR were trained on the E3SM-HR dataset, which includes 360 monthly images spanning ten years across three variables: surface temperature, shortwave flux, and longwave flux.
-Models were optimized using the Adam optimizer with an initial learning rate of \(10^{-4}\) and a cosine decay schedule.
+Both ViSIR and ViFOR were trained on the E3SM-HR dataset, which includes 360 monthly images spanning thirty years across three variables: surface temperature, shortwave flux, and longwave flux.
+All ML models in Table~\ref{tab-Compare1} are applied to each variable independently and were optimized using the Adam optimizer with an initial learning rate of \(10^{-4}\) and a cosine decay schedule.
 Mean squared error was used as the primary loss function, with additional perceptual loss experiments conducted to evaluate qualitative improvements.

+In addition to optimization settings, ViSIR and ViFOR include several architecture-specific hyperparameters that control frequency behavior and model capacity.
+For the Vision Transformer backbone used in both models, we employ a patch size of $16 \times 16$, an embedding dimension of 256, 6 Transformer encoder layers, and 8 attention heads (each operating on 32 dimensions) and feed-forward networks with hidden dimension $D_{\text{FFN}} = 1024$.
+The SIREN decoder comprises 5 layers, while the hypernetwork uses 2 hidden layers of 512 nodes each to generate 2048 modulation parameters (scale and shift values) for the SIREN layers, enabling image-specific frequency adaptation.
+These architectural choices balance model expressiveness with computational efficiency, allowing both ViSIR and ViFOR to capture long-range spatial dependencies while maintaining reasonable training times on standard hardware.

-For ViFOR, cutoff frequencies between 0.01 Hz and 1 Hz were investigated, with 0.3 Hz identified as a fixed optimal frequency for both low-pass and high-pass filters.
-This configuration ensured stable recovery of both global and fine-scale features without introducing artifacts.
-For ViSIR, we investigated the PSNR values with different sinusoidal activation function frequencies ranging from 10 to 60 Hz while varying the number of hidden layers in the SIREN from 1 to 6.
+For ViFOR, cutoff frequencies, defined as spatial-frequency components of two-dimensional image fields, were investigated between 0.01 and 1, with 0.3 identified as the optimal cutoff for both low-pass and high-pass filters.
+Cutoff values (e.g., 0.3) are normalized spatial-frequency thresholds in the image spectrum, rather than physical temporal frequencies measured in hertz.
+They are chosen based on the mean PSNR across all variables.
+For ViSIR, we investigated PSNR across sinusoidal activation frequencies from 10 to 60 while varying the number of hidden layers in SIREN from 1 to 6.
 Figure~\ref{fig-FreqVsLayer} illustrates the effect of different parameter combinations.
-Based on the results shown in Figure~\ref{fig-FreqVsLayer}, the best PSNR value for EMS images is chosen to be two hidden layers with a frequency of 20.
-These are the hyperparameters used for the rest of the methods in frequency and layers to perform a fair comparison.
+Based on the mean PSNR values for all variables shown in Figure~\ref{fig-FreqVsLayer}, the best PSNR for EMS images is achieved with two hidden layers at a frequency of 20.
+To ensure a fair comparison, these hyperparameters are used for the remaining methods across frequency and layers.